Playground Renewal Program (2025-2026)

 We value your input!
 If you’re a local resident or user of any of these parks, your thoughts can help shape the future of play in our community.
 We’re eager to hear your thoughts on the proposed designs for each playground to make sure it reflects the needs of the community.

-Following your feedback, we'll tweak our designs to ensure it’s what the community wants.
+Following the feedback received above, we've tweaked our designs to ensure it’s what the community wants.
 Once finalised, works will commence on site in April 2026.

 Expected April 2026